Beethoven: Eleven Bagatelles, Op. 119

 Beethoven: Sonata no 31 in A-flat Major, Op.
 110

 Beethoven: Six Bagatelles, Op.
 126

 Beethoven: Sonata no 26 in E-flat Major, Op.
 81a "Les adieux"

-After a decidedly untimely snow storm led to the cancellation of Emmanuel Ax's concert on February 9, the event was eventually rescheduled by the People's Symphony Concerts for last Saturday night with Peter Serkin at the High School of Fashion Industries, in Chelsea.
+After a decidedly untimely snow storm led to the cancellation of Emanuel Ax's concert on February 9, the event was eventually rescheduled by the People's Symphony Concerts for last Saturday night with Peter Serkin at the High School of Fashion Industries, in Chelsea.
 Originally ambivalent, I was eventually swung into going by the various incentives of hearing Peter Serkin for the first time, discovering a new concert venue with... a cat walk (?!), as well as relishing an all-Beethoven program and, last but not least, the company of my friend Dawn.

 The Eleven Bagatelles that opened the concert were, predictably enough, a wide-ranging series of appealing snippets that kept going and going without ever a dull or uncertain moment.
 The playing was assured and knowledgeable, strongly emphasizing the distinct moods of the numerous pieces.

 Later on, the set of Six Bagatelles, Beethoven's last composition for the piano, opened the second part of the concert.
 This was another opportunity to enjoy a master musician bringing to life the deceptively inconspicuous work of a master composer.